 We then proceeded through a few streets–not too busy either–into the next part of our run, Inwood Park.
 On this cold and rainy day, we felt like we had this park to ourselves.
 We continued on the paved paths and made it into the main area of the park.
 It was wooded but with great water and train views along the way, this is such a beautiful and serene little park.
 Fun fact, this is the only old growth forest on the entire island of Manhattan!
 After we did our loop here, we started on our journey home.

 The journey home is always funny on these long runs, you are so tired that it feels like you’ve been running for days.
 That’s why it is especially important to change it up on the way back!
 This time, instead of going back past the little red lighthouse, we went up and onto the George Washington Bridge running path.
 This gives absolutely iconic views of NYC.
 It is worth it in spite of the incredible amount of exhaust fumes coming from the bridge.
 We only went half way but so cool!

 As always, check out our running map below!

--Up hudson river path to little red lighthouse
+Miles 0-4: Up the Hudson River path to the little red lighthouse

 Miles 4-9: Backtrack on the path to the streets, North through Fort Tryon to Inwood

--First lower path in Inwood along the Hudson had great river views.
-But, you have to turn around and run back to connect to the wooded path
+Mile 10: Take the lower path in Inwood first along the Hudson for great river views.
+Then turn around and run back to the Pedestrian Bridge

 Miles 10-12: Crossed pedestrian bridge over the train tracks to get to the wooded paths through Inwood.
 This was especially beautiful and quiet, lots of fall foliage, and great views of the Hudson River.
 The path looped around the top tip of Manhattan, then back into Inwood closer to the streets.

--Led to GWB.
-We ran halfway across then turned around and ran back.
+Miles 12- 16: Streets lead to the George Washington Bridge.
+We ran halfway across the bridge, then turned around and ran back.
 A really busy bridge, but the views are well worth the cars, noise, and exhaust.